sarampcarvalho/sarampcarvalho.github.io/Activities.md

 - **New Words, New Worlds: Diving Into English Neologisms**.
 Invited Talk. *Jornadas de LLC*.
 10 March 2025.
 Department of Languages and Cultures - University of Aveiro.

 ## Other Activities
+- Member of the group responsible for translating the ISO standard *24183:2024 – Technical Communication – Vocabulary* into Portuguese (Norma Portuguesa ISO 24183:2026 – Comunicação Técnica – Vocabulário).
+July 2026.
 - Participation as an expert panel member in the Delphi study conducted within the **PULPIT (Public and Patient Involvement in Interprofessional Education of Undergraduate Healthcare Students)** project. [https://pulpit.pt/](https://pulpit.pt/).
 15 July 2025 to 29 October 2025.

 ## Awards